 Jackson House provides adults who are experiencing a mental health crisis, a caring, personalized environment where they can get 24-hour treatment and support on a voluntary basis.
 We provide loved ones alternative treatment options to locked, inpatient hospitals or long-term residential treatment centers (which sometimes cannot take individuals when they are experiencing an acute crisis).
-Our short-term program is built around evidence-based treatment and personalized to meet each of our client’s unique needs.
+Our program is built around evidence-based treatment and personalized to meet each of our client’s unique needs.
 We help clients manage their symptoms, give them the tools to get well and teach them life skills so they can be successful on their own.
 For individuals who have been in an inpatient facility, Jackson House can serve as a safe place to help them return to the community.

 The easiest way to find out if Jackson House is the right place to help you or someone you care about is to give us a call at 619-303-0933 for a free, confidential assessment.
 We help clients who are dealing with mood instability, suicidal thoughts, new mental health diagnosis or have other mental health needs that require around the clock supervision.
-Many times, a locked, inpatient hospital can be unnecessary and too extreme for patients but individual therapy is not providing enough supervision or support.
+Many times, a locked, inpatient hospital can be unnecessary and too extreme for clients but individual therapy is not providing enough supervision or support.
 We provide a middle ground and can help guide you on your journey to feeling better.

 Every moment you spend at Jackson House is designed to help you start feeling better and arm you with the life skills you need to be successful on your own.
 Days at Jackson House include a variety of group and individual therapy sessions, peer support sessions to discuss past hurdles and develop new life skills and time to socialize, exercise, develop new hobbies and reflect on your journey toward a healthier you.
 Clients also help to prepare daily meals, so they are prepared to take care of themselves once they leave.